vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 You can deploy multiple vSphere Integrated Containers appliances to the same vCenter Server instance.
 Also, if a Platform Services Controller manages multiple vCenter Server instances, you can deploy multiple appliances to different vCenter Server instances that share that Platform Services Controller.
 For information about deploying multiple appliances, see [Deployment Topologies for the vSphere Integrated Containers Appliance](../vic_overview/vic_deployment_topos.md).

-If you are deploying vSphere Integrated Containers 1.4.3 or later, by default the vSphere Integrated Containers plug-in for the vSphere Client is installed automatically.
+By default, the vSphere Integrated Containers plug-in for the vSphere Client is installed automatically.
 The installer installs the following plug-ins:

 - A plug-in for the HTML5 vSphere Client on vCenter Server 6.5 and 6.7.
 The HTML5 plug-in allows you to to deploy and interact with virtual container hosts (VCHs) directly in the vSphere Client.

-  **IMPORTANT**: If you use vSphere 6.7 update 1 or later, you must use vSphere Integrated Containers 1.4.3 or later.
-Due to significant changes in the HTML5 vSphere Client in version 6.7 update 1, previous versions of the vSphere Integrated Containers plug-in for the vSphere Client might not work with that version.
-Only version 1.4.3 and later releases have been verified with vSphere 6.7 update 1.
 - A basic informational plug-in for the Flex-based vSphere Web Client on vCenter Server 6.0.

-If you are installing a version of vSphere Integrated Containers that pre-dates 1.4.3, you must install the plug-in manually.

 If you need to deploy multiple appliances, you can use the initialization API to initialize appliances without manual intervention.
 For information about the initialization API, see [Initialize the Appliance by Using the Initialization API](ova_reg_api.md).